Migracode-Barcelona/old-syllabus-contents/others/git.md

 **Roles:**

--	Release Manager: is the one that manages _master_ and _develop_.
+-	**Release Manager**: is the one that manages _master_ and _develop_.
 This user, that at the same time is a Developer, do all merges between developers branches and _develop_.
 Also is the one that creates versions in _master_.
--	Developer: all the members on the team are developeres, they develop the assigned features in the branch.
+-	**Developer**: all the members on the team are developeres, they develop the assigned features in the branch.

 ### Actions and commands